Skip to main content

 "All the guys come to work with me every day.
 They know how big that play meant to me, to the whole organization," Terrell said after Sunday's 38-20 win against the Panthers.
 "Just trying to bring that energy, just trying to close the game out."

 Terrell's interception wasn't just special because it was his first since Jan.
-2, 2022, it also gave the Falcons a much-needed stop in the fourth quarter of a previously tightly-contested game.
+2, 2022, it also gave the Falcons a much-needed stop in the fourth quarter of what was at the time a tightly-contested game.
 The fifth-year corner stole a scoring opportunity from the Panthers, who were deep into Atlanta territory down 28-20 with 10:53 left to play.
 Before that, it was a back-and-forth affair between quarterbacks Kirk Cousins and Andy Dalton.

-After Terrell's pick, the Panthers wouldn't score again and the Falcons would run the score up 10 more points to seal the victory and stay on top of the NFC South.
+After Terrell's pick, the Panthers wouldn't score again and the Falcons would boost their lead by 10 more points to seal the victory and stay on top of the NFC South.

 "Those kinds of plays is what's going to separate him from being a very good corner in this league to one of the elites," Falcons head coach Raheem Morris said.
 "We feel like we have one of the elites and that's why we're fortunate to have him on our football team.
 We're fortunate to draft him.
 We're fortunate to be able to keep him.
 We're fortunate to be able to roll him over and give him a new deal."